-Christopher is Co-director of Unlock, an independent award-winning charity which provides a voice and support for people with convictions.
+Christopher is Co-director of Unlock, an independent award-winning charity that provides a voice and support for people with convictions who are facing stigma and obstacles because of their criminal record.
 He oversees the charity’s activities, projects, communications and work to influence policy.
 He is one of the country’s foremost experts on criminal record disclosure and the long-term barriers of criminal convictions.

 Images to accompany biography are available here.

 - Unlock: Read his posts on this site

 - Recruit!: Read his posts on our website for employers

 - Information site: Read his updates on our information site

 - theRecord: Read his articles on our online magazine, theRecord

 - Blog: Read his posts on his personal blog.